skjindal93/TnP-Reordering-Data-IIT-Delhi/README.md

 TnP-Reordering-Data-IIT-Delhi
 =============================

 A Chrome Plugin for Training and Placement Cell at IIT Delhi.
-Allows reordering of data in Resumes.
+Allows reordering of data and copy/paste in Resumes.

 ###Steps to follow
 1. Download the chrome extension from the repository.